Custom aggregate in Blazor DataGrid

 }

-To display the aggregate value of the current column in another column, you can use the ColumnName property.
-If the ColumnName property is not defined, the field name value will be assigned to the ColumnName property.
+To display the aggregate value of the current column in another column, use the ColumnName property.
+If ColumnName is not defined, the value of Field is used.